The Parents Circle-Families Forum

 PCFF was founded in 1995 by Yitzhak Frankenthal and several bereaved Israeli families.
 According to an article in The Guardian, PCFF had more than 500 members in 2009.
 The members conduct dialogue sessions, give lectures, and engage in projects to support dialogue and reconciliation.

-The Parents Circle – Families Forum is a not-for-profit organization registered in Israel which operates from two offices, one in Israel, and one in Beit Jala.
+The Parents Circle – Families Forum is a not-for-profit organization registered in Israel operating from two offices, one in Israel, and one in Beit Jala.
 Mazen Faraj and Nir Oren, a Palestinian and an Israeli, respectively, are the co-general managers of the PCFF.

 History

 In July 1994, 19-year-old Israeli soldier Arik Frankenthal was kidnapped and killed by Hamas.
 To come to terms with the loss, Arik's father Yitzhak Frankenthal joined with several other bereaved families to found the Parent's Circle Families Forum in 1995.

 In 1998, the group held its first meetings with Palestinian families in Gaza; however, this connection was severed as a result of the Second Intifada.
 In 2000, the PCFF was able to reestablish its connection with Palestinian families, incorporating families from the West Bank, including East Jerusalem.